ESIPFed/data-help-desk/docs/for_volunteers/what_to_expect.md

 1. Reminders about staffing time slots and encouragement from organizers are part of the support.

-## Read the provided guidelines clarifying what to expect when volunteering
+## Guidelines clarifying what to expect when volunteering

 <!-- prettier-ignore -->
 1. The guidelines should clarify opportunities and expectations,